golangci/golangci-lint-action/README.md

           # Optional: show only new issues if it's a pull request.
 The default value is `false`.
           # only-new-issues: true

+          # Optional: if set to true then the action will use pre-installed Go
+          # skip-go-installation: true
 ```

 We recommend running this action in a job separate from other jobs (`go test`, etc)